vishaalkapoor/d2l-en/chapter_optimization/rmsprop.md

 $$\boldsymbol{s}_t \leftarrow \gamma \boldsymbol{s}_{t-1} + (1 - \gamma) \boldsymbol{g}_t \odot \boldsymbol{g}_t. $$

-Like Adagrad, RMSProp re-adjusts the learning rate of each element in the independent variable of the objective function with element operations and then updates the independent variable.
+Like Adagrad, RMSProp re-adjusts the learning rate of each element in the independent variable of the objective function with element-wise operations and then updates the independent variable.

 $$\boldsymbol{x}_t \leftarrow \boldsymbol{x}_{t-1} - \frac{\eta}{\sqrt{\boldsymbol{s}_t + \epsilon}} \odot \boldsymbol{g}_t, $$

-Here, $eta$ is the learning rate while $\epsilon$ is a constant added to maintain numerical stability, such as $10^{-6}$.
+Here, $\eta$ is the learning rate while $\epsilon$ is a constant added to maintain numerical stability, such as $10^{-6}$.
 Because the state variable of RMSProp is an EWMA of the squared term $\boldsymbol{g}_t \odot \boldsymbol{g}_t$, it can be seen as the weighted average of the mini-batch stochastic gradient's squared terms from the last $1/(1-\gamma)$ time steps.
 Therefore, the learning rate of each element in the independent variable will not always decline (or remain unchanged) during iteration.

 By convention, we will use the objective function $f(\boldsymbol{x})=0.1x_1^2+2x_2^2$ to observe the iterative trajectory of the independent variable in RMSProp.
 Recall that in the ["Adagrad"](adagrad.md) section, when we used Adagrad with a learning rate of 0.4, the independent variable moved less in later stages of iteration.
 However, at the same learning rate, RMSProp can approach the optimal solution faster.